-Large companies are investing in insurtech startups that are using IoT and insurance telematics to create connected insurance.
+Large companies are investing in insurtech startups that are using IoT to create connected insurance.
 And with the money behind these new technologies, they are gaining momentum.
 Last year insurtech companies raised $2.6 billion—more than the previous five years combined.

-Technologies like IoT and Insurance telematics provide huge opportunity for insurers to improve their products and the way they interact with their customers, and many insurance companies have already started to experiment.
+Technologies like IoT provide huge opportunity for insurers to improve their products and the way they interact with their customers, and many insurance companies have already started to experiment.
 Car insurance companies are starting to use telematics to track how much and how well you are driving in order to reward customers for good driving behavior and to charge less if you drive less.
 Metromile, for example, is offering a usage-based, pay-by-the-mile car insurance in the US.

 Life insurance companies have experimented with incorporating health tracking devices to integrate wellness benefits with their customers’ insurance plans.
 John Hancock offers policy holders discounts for wearing Fitbit wristbands and rewards customers with points for various healthy activities.
 This smart life insurance is an example of how companies are starting to make insurance more immediate and relevant in the daily lives of their customers.